 Developing a Simple Joomla Module Development

-Lets start with a hello world kind of module with joomla.
-First of all we need to create a folder for our module that will have a name starting with mod_ followed by name of your module. so if we want to create a module having name helloworld, we will create a folder named mod_helloworld in our computer.
+Let’s start with a hello world kind of module with Joomla.
+First of all, we need to create a folder for our module that will have a name starting with mod_ followed by name of your module. so if we want to create a module having the name helloworld, we will create a folder named mod_helloworld on our computer.

-Inside that mod_helloworld folder we will create two files (only two files are required for a basic module).
-One xml file that will tell joomla about our module and one php file to perform our intended task for the module.
-Name of these two files must be same as the name of our module so two files created will be mod_helloworld.php and mod_helloworld.xml.
+Inside that mod_helloworld folder, we will create two files (only two files are required for a basic module).
+One XML file that will tell Joomla about our module and one PHP file to perform our intended task for the module.
+The name of these two files must be the same as the name of our module so the two files created will be mod_helloworld.php and mod_helloworld.xml.

 What will go inside these two files?

-Lets open our favorite text editor (I am fan of adobe dreamweaver) and create a new file xml file and save it the folder you created in starting and name of the file must be mod_helloworld.xml.
+Let’s open our favorite text editor (I am a fan of adobe DreamWeaver) and create a new file XML file and save it to the folder you created in starting and name of the file must be mod_helloworld.xml.

-First line says about the xml version and its character set.
-Actual code of our module starts with the tag and attributes of this tag defines the type of extension, version of joomla and client.
-In our case type is module as we are developing a joomla module, that changes to component if we are developing a component or to plugin if we are developing a joomla plugin.
+The first line says about the XML version and its character set.
+The actual code of our module starts with the tag and the attributes of this tag define the type of extension, version of Joomla, and client.
+In our case type is a module as we are developing a Joomla module, that changes to a component if we are developing a component or to a plugin, if we are developing a Joomla plugin.

-Version is the version of joomla for which we are developing our module.
-1.6.0 works in all versions of joomla 1.7 and joomla 2.5.
-Client tells the area for which we are developing the module.
-Site means we are developing it for site part, other possible value can be admin if we want to develop a module for joomla admin section.
+Version is the version of Joomla for which we are developing our module.
+1.6.0 works in all versions of Joomla 1.7 and Joomla 2.5.
+A client tells the area for which we are developing the module.
+Site means we are developing it for the site part, other possible value can be admin if we want to develop a module for the Joomla admin section.

-here is the explanation for each tag inside extension tag
+here is the explanation for each tag inside the extension tag

-<name> tag contains the name of your module that is mod_helloworld in our case. change if you are developing it with your own name.
+<name> tag contains the name of your module which is mod_helloworld in our case. change if you are developing it with your own name.

-<author> tells the name of author of the module. change it with your name
+<author> tells the name of the author of the module. change it with your name

 <creationDate> of the the module